RayTracing

 (default) | nonnegative scalar

-Relative permittivity of the terrain material, specified as a nonnegative scalar.
-Relative permittivity is expressed as a ratio of absolute material permittivity to the permittivity of vacuum.
-The model uses this value to calculate path loss due to reflection.
+Real relative permittivity of the terrain material, specified as a nonnegative scalar.
+Real relative permittivity is expressed as the real part of the ratio of complex absolute material permittivity to the absolute permittivity of vacuum.
+The model uses this value to calculate path loss involving interactions with terrain surfaces.
 The default value corresponds to concrete at 1.9 GHz.

 Dependencies